O Lucky Man!

-O Lucky Man! is a 1973 British comedy-drama fantasy film directed by Lindsay Anderson and starring Malcolm McDowell as Mick Travis, whom McDowell had first played as a disaffected public schoolboy in his first film performance in Anderson's if....
+O Lucky Man! is a 1973 British surrealist comedy-drama fantasy film directed by Lindsay Anderson and starring Malcolm McDowell as Mick Travis, whom McDowell had first played as a disaffected public schoolboy in his first film performance in Anderson's if....
 (1968).
 O Lucky Man! is the second film in the Mick Travis Trilogy, all starring McDowell, concluding with Britannia Hospital (1982).

 Plot

-The film is prefaced by a short story that begins "Once Upon a Time", a silent, black-and-white film that depicts an unnamed country filled with peasant laborers.
+The film is prefaced by a short story that begins "Once Upon a Time", a silent, black-and-white film that depicts an unnamed country filled with peasant labourers.
 They pick coffee beans while armed foremen push rudely between them.
-One worker (McDowell with black hair and a mustache) pockets a few beans for himself ("Coffee for the Breakfast Table"), but he is discovered by a foreman.
+One worker pockets a few beans for himself ("Coffee for the Breakfast Table"), but he is discovered by a foreman.
 He is next seen before a fat magistrate who slobbers as he removes his cigar only to say "Guilty."
-The foreman draws his machete and lays it across the unfortunate laborer's wrists, bound to a wooden block, revealing that he is to lose his hands for the theft of a few beans.
-The machete rises and falls, and the laborer draws back in a silent scream.
+The foreman draws his machete and lays it across the unfortunate labourer's wrists, bound to a wooden block.
+The machete rises and falls, and the labourer draws back in a silent scream.
 The scene blacks out and the title "NOW" appears onscreen and quickly expands to fill it.

-During his life journey, Michael Arnold "Mick" Travis slowly learns the lesson (reinforced by numerous songs in the soundtrack by Alan Price), that he must abandon his principles in order to succeed in life.
-Nevertheless, unlike the other characters he meets, he retains a detached idealism that allows him to distance himself from the evils of the world.
-Initially, Travis is motivated only by money and material wealth.
-He progresses from a coffee salesman (working for Imperial Coffee in North East England, where a tailor gifts him a golden suit, and later Scotland) to a victim of torture in a government installation and a medical research subject, under the supervision of Dr. Millar.
+Michael Arnold "Mick" Travis working as a coffee salesman, works for Imperial Coffee in North East England.
+He is seduced by the firm's human resources manager.
+He travels to a hotel in the north east, where a tailor gifts him a golden suit, and he sleeps with the hotel manager.
+While there, he's told to travel to Scotland as part of his job.
+He loses his way, and is arrested and tortured in a government installation.
+He's made to sign a confession, which makes it seem that he's been working for a foreign power for three years.
+The installation comes under what seems like a military attack, and he escapes through a burnt and blasted landscape.
+Coming across a church celebrating the harvest festival, he's found eating the harvest offerings by the vicar's wife, who instead offers him her breast to suckle on.
+She then gives him directions ('go south; there's nothing in the north for a boy like you').

+Hitching a lift to London, he's offered £150 to participate in research at a private medical clinic.
+On arrival, he learns that they intend to sterilise him.
+He hides in the room of another patient, who he finds has had his head transplanted onto a sheep's body.
+He jumps from a window, and catches a lift with a band who are heading for London.
+He meets Patricia, who takes him back to the band's flat.